 Lassa Fever Virus GP2 Protein, Human Fc-Tag

 Recombinant Lassa Fever Virus GP2 protein, comprising amino acids 259-426 and incorporating a C-terminal human IgG1 Fc tag, produced in mammalian HEK293 human cells.
-Greater than 95% purity.
+Horseradish peroxidase (HRP) conjugated protein also available.

 LASSA FEVER VIRUS GP2 PROTEIN, HUMAN FC-TAG